Departing from near Edinburgh

 Cuillin Mountains are a spectacular and majestic mountain range as we begin our journey on the Isle of Skye.

-Portree – we’ll enjoy lunch and a wonderful gift shop at a location just on the outskirts of this colourful town, after which we’ll drive through on our way north.
+Portree – we’ll enjoy lunch overlooking a Loch at a cafe and gift shop on the outskirts of this colourful town.

 Sligachan – we’ll stop at this beauty spot for a rest and a cuppa before heading back to Inverness…